-Will the building be cleaned and sanitized between each gathering?
+Will things be cleaned and sanitized between each gathering?

-Yes, our cleaning team is ready to sanitize the building, including bathrooms, door handles, countertops, chairs and so much more.
+Yes, our cleaning team is ready to sanitize items that are used both inside and outside the building, including bathrooms, door handles, countertops, chairs and so much more.
 This will occur before and after every service.

 Will there be CCF Kids, or childcare during the service?